schism-dev/schism/docs/input-output/outputs.md

-All SCHISM outputs can be found in `outputs/` directory.
+All SCHISM outputs (except system outputs) can be found in `outputs/` directory.

 ## Run info output (mirror.out)
 This is a mirror image of now-defunct screen output.
 Below is a sample: